Your views: how can we clean up our air?

 - all vans and minibuses to meet a Euro 3 PM standard or pay a daily charge of £100

-For the next stage in tackling London’s lethal air pollution, the Mayor is now proposing to:
+For the next stage in tackling London’s lethal air pollution, the Mayor proposed to:

 - Introduce tighter emission standards for the London-wide LEZ for lorries, coaches, buses and other heavy specialist vehicles in 2020